nkrusch/recontext/.github/README.md

 # Dynamic Invariant Detection

-This repository is an experimental setting for _dynamic invariant detection_.
+The repository is an experimental setting for _dynamic invariant detection_.
 Invariant detection aims to find assertions that hold over all instances of traced values.

 The environment is pre-configured with two detectors, Dɪɢ and TᴀCʟᴇ, and many numerical input traces.
 The analyzers will have scalability issues with larger inputs.
 DɪɢUᴘ is a wrapper for Dɪɢ that partitions the input trace and yields inference results based on the partitions.

 Select parts of the development are verified in Dafny.